-Our review for the current designated period noted that project management reports were provided to the PCG for March 2015, April 2015 and May 2015.
+Our review for the prior designated period noted that project management reports were only provided to the PCG for March 2015, April 2015 and May 2015.
 Further, brief monthly updates were provided to DPTI senior management through the Portfolio Management Committee.

 We noted, however, that relatively limited information regarding the matters detailed above were included in the project management reports and monthly updates provided to the Portfolio Management Committee.
-For instance, no or little information has been provided on the progress and decisions made on outstanding variation orders and claims, essential works and status of uncommitted funds.